 Engine & Performance

 Meticulously positioned beneath the cargo hold is the The McLaren GT’s 4.0L twin-turbocharged V8 engine, dubbed the M840TE.
 Based on the 3.8L unit found in the 570, this power plant produces a grand-tourer-approved 612-horsepower and 465 lb-ft of torque.
 Mated to the engine is a 7-speed dual-clutch transmission which delivers power to the rear-driven wheels.

 While the relatively smaller turbos employed for this set up are susceptible to a bit of turbo lag and aren’t going to deliver the same top end thrust that other McLarens like the 720S and 600LT do, the GT does shine in the midrange – characteristically appropriate for the grand tourer.
 With launch control engaged, McLaren claims that the GT will complete the 0-60 mph sprint in just 3.1 seconds – three tenths faster than their own pseudo grand tourer 570GT – and is capable of reaching a top speed of 203 mph.

 The dual-clutch gearbox while in automatic mode, does its job of doing the work for you; though shifts can feel sluggish and clunky as the transmission quickly rows through the gears at the lowest rpms allowable by the system.
-However, switching to manual mode does seem to transform the car’s behaviour, allowing the driver to shift at more optimal (fun) ranges in the power band using the steering-wheel-mounted paddle shifters.
+However, switching to manual mode does seem to transform the car’s behavior, allowing the driver to shift at more optimal (fun) ranges in the power band using the steering-wheel-mounted paddle shifters.
 Throttle response improves and the dual clutch transmission changes gears with lightning-quick precision.

 Fuel economy is rated at 15/21/17 (city/highway/combined) mpg, with a range of around 400 miles with a full tank of gas.